davidIvankov/CollabPlan/README.md

 # CollabPlan

 CollabPlan is a collaborative project planning application designed for remote teams.
-It provides features such as authentication, project creation, participant management, task assignment, and calendar integration for task visualization.
+It provides features such as authentication, project creation, participant management, task assignment, AI-powered task duration suggestions, notifications, and calendar integration for task visualization.
 The app is ideal for remote teams looking to streamline their project planning and collaboration.

 ## Hosted Application